 Roots rock, Americana and blues meet witty, compelling storytelling in the songs of Out Late's Diana Di Gioia.
 A three time finalist in the Cape's Eventide Songwriting Competiton, Di Gioia describes her music as combining “word nerd lyrics with rock 'n' roll energy”.
 The Cape Cod Times calls her songs “Finely honed narratives with telling details”.
 The Outer Cape’s Payomet Center for the Arts says, “Diana and her band bring youthful energy, exuberant sound and fun storytelling to her original body of songs.”

 The band features Di Gioia on vocals and rhythm guitar, J Hagenbuckle on lead guitar, Melody Masi on backing vocals and Melissa Weidman on bass.
 Together they create a rich sound powered by danceable rhythms and compelling harmonies, with influences from surf to folk, rockabilly to swing blues.
+Diana is a 2023 recipient of a Mass Cultural Council Covid Recovery grant.
+In 2021 Di Gioia received a grant from the Arts Foundation of Cape Cod, to create a series of concerts with her band, in collaboration with local community groups.

 A native of Vermont’s Northeast Kingdom, Diana is a long time Cape resident, and currently resides in West Barnstable with her wife and band mate, Melody and their back yard chickens.